Kevin Bacon On ‘You Should Have Left’ And His Cameo In An Iconic Film

 It’s always a weird thing when the holiday season starts, as John Hughes’ Planes, Trains and Automobiles starts plying in a constant loop as Thanksgiving approaches, when out of nowhere Kevin Bacon shows up, in a race against Steve Martin’s Neal Page for a New York City cab.
 There are Reddit threads devoted to this appearance, with the theory being Bacon is playing his character from Hughes’ She’s Having a Baby, which was released that next year.
-Well, a note to those Reddit threads: Bacon clears the whole thing up here.
+Well, a note to those Reddit threads: Bacon clears the whole thing up ahead.

 Now that that’s settled, Bacon is starring in this weekend’s new Blumhouse release, directed by David Koepp, You Should Have Left.
 Bacon plays Theo Conroy, a, let’s say, man with a past, who is on vacation with his young wife (which is very much part of the plot), played by Amanda Seyfried.
 The couple end up on vacation at a remote house in Wales and … strange things start happening.
 Probably the less said the better.
 Ahead, Bacon takes us through how this movie came to be (he’s also a producer) and, as he says, blows up a Reddit thread.